South Ukraine Nuclear Power Plant: History

 According to Ukraine, Russian troops were advancing to the plant in the 2022 Russian invasion of Ukraine, but were repelled in the March 2022 Battle of Voznesensk.
 On 19 September 2022, the power plant was reportedly hit by Russian artillery.
 A missile exploded about 300 metres from the reactors, blowing out windows in the buildings and damaging a neighbouring hydroelectric power station.
 Nuclear reactors were not damaged.

 On May 8, 2024, preparatory work began at the South Ukraine Nuclear Power Plant for the construction of two new power units, No. 4 and No. 5, using the American AP1000 technology by Westinghouse.

+On 4 September 2024, the Director of the Center for Energy Research, Oleksandr Kharchenko, reported that one of the 600 MW power units had reduced output and would soon be under repair.
+Energoatom stated that the remark would be removed after Ukrenergo NPC specialists restored the damaged lines and ensured a stable electricity supply.
+The company also emphasized that the event was not related to the repair campaign, but was provoked by Russian shelling of the infrastructure.

+On 25 September 2025, the IAEA monitoring team reported the downing and explosion of a drone approximately 800m from the perimeter of the power plant.
+It was noted that 22 drones were observed near the NPP late in the evening of September 24 and in the morning of September 25, some of which were as close as 500m from the plant.
+The report also noted that during the inspection also found a crater caused by damaged drones with an area of 4 m^{2} and a depth of about 1 m.
+The explosions also damaged a regional 150 kV power line not connected to the plant.

 Impact on Chernobyl disaster

-At around 2pm on 25th April 1986, one of the reactors reportedly scrammed due to an incident.
+At around 2pm on 25 April 1986, one of the reactors reportedly scrammed due to an incident.
 This suddenly took out around 800 MWe out of the grid.
 This partly led to the grid controller calling for the delay in the rundown of Chernobyl Nuclear Power Plant unit 4 until midnight.
 This caused the RBMK core of unit 4 to get excessively poisoned with Xenon 135 isotope causing the disaster.